A gene finding links severe canine juvenile epilepsy to mitochondrial dysfunction

-Category: Environment Hits: 0Researchers found a cause for severe epilepsy resulting in death in Parson Russell Terrier puppies at a few months of age.
+Category: Environment Hits: 1Researchers found a cause for severe epilepsy resulting in death in Parson Russell Terrier puppies at a few months of age.
 A change in the PITRM1 gene can lead to a dysfunction of mitochondria, the cellular energy pumps.
 Concurrently, amyloid-beta accumulation and widespread neurodegeneration associated with Alzheimer's disease were identified in the puppies' brains.
 Changes to the PITRM1 gene in humans also cause a severe but slowly progressing brain disease.

 Read more https://www.sciencedaily.com/releases/2021/04/210420121511.htm